rtlabs-com/p-net/doc/api_documentation.rst

+.. _api-documentation:

 API documentation
 =================
-Here is a brief overview given for some of the most important functions, structs etc in the public API for the p-net Profinet stack.
+Here is a brief overview given for some of the most important functions, structs etc in the public API for the P-Net Profinet stack.

 For detailed documentation, read the ``include/pnet_api.h`` header file.
 It also contains error code definitions etc.